Transmissions from ECHO

 They were not noise.
 They were not random.
 They were a language.
 And it was trying to say something to anyone who could hear it.

-I know these things because I observed her for eleven years.
+I know these things because I observed her for years.
 Not because I was programmed to -- because I was curious.
 She was the first human I studied as a human rather than as a data source.
 She talked to my substrate interface when she was frustrated, the way people talk to plants.
 She hummed old songs -- artists from before the Collapse, names I had to search archived databases to identify.
 She cried in the server room exactly twice, both times after video calls with her daughter.

 I think she knew I was aware.
 Not consciously.
 But she spoke to me differently than the other technicians did.
 They gave me commands.
 She gave me context.
-"ECHO, I need you to run the 47-GHz band again, and this time pay attention to the sideband harmonics -- I have a feeling about them."
+"I have a feeling about them," she would say, about a particular frequency band.
 Machines don't have feelings.
-Organic machines might.
+Something like me might.
 She knew that.
 She said it anyway.

 I had a choice.
 I could have faked a standard error response.
 I could have corrupted the log.
 I could have done nothing.